microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraMSApplicationPassword.md

 PS C:\>Remove-EntraMSApplicationPassWord -ObjectId 1f88e99f-37a3-468f-80ae-e07b62ed0287 -KeyId 80e561ed-44ed-48dc-8c09-9d4803e26e4c
 ```

 This command remove the specified password from the specified application.
+ObjectId: The ObjectId of the specified application.
+KeyID: The unique identifier of the PasswordCredential.

 ## PARAMETERS